sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/workers.md

 Next, we define the struct instance `ExampleJob` that mirrors the interesting fields of the `example_jobs_with_repository_name` view.

 We will additionally define an array of SQL column expressions that correspond to each field of the struct.
-For these expressions to be valid, we assume they will be embeddded in a query where the `example_jobs` corresponds to a row of the `example_jobs_with_repository_name` table.
+For these expressions to be valid, we assume they will be embeddded in a query where the `example_jobs` record corresponds to a row of the `example_jobs_with_repository_name` table.
 Note that these expressions can be arbitrarily complex (conditional, sub-select expressions, etc).

 ```go
 import (